noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 Nmap done: 1 IP address (1 host up) scanned in 1.72 seconds
 ```

-Hint is that this is an implant, so it should be calling us not listening.
+The only real hint for this box is that we're worknig with an implant from a C2 platform, so it likely should be calling us not listening.

 We run Wireshark and listen on our VPN at `tun0` and kill any leftover nmap sessions to limit the noise from the rest of the network.
 We see that the machine is trying to call us on port 81.
-It must know our IP due to the port scan we ran…
+It must know our IP due to the port scan earlier.

 ![](/assets/forgotten-implant/Untitled.png)

-Let’s run a netcat listener to give it something to connect to:
+Let’s start a netcat listener to give it something to connect to:

 ```bash
 ──(user㉿kali-linux-2022-2)-[~]